storresoliv/wunderlist-api/README.md

 ## Changelog

+- **1.0.0** - ES6 MODULES!
+You can use Wunderlist-api with new sintax based in ES6, based in Class and features ES6!
 - **0.2.2** - The names of some methods have changed from version **0.2.x**, please see the new names from the need.

 ## Docs